jnweiger/ruida-laser/orangepi/setup.md

  ... eth0
  ... wlan0

+apt-get update
+apt-get install mtr armbian-config apt-get upgrade

+armbian-config
+ -> IPV6  Disable ...

+# For whatever reason, connection falafue does not come up automatically.
+# This does the trick:
+vi /etc/rc.local
+ sleep 10
+ nmcli c up Nova35_falafue

 # need to switch off dhclient on eth0, before we can activate any of the other configs...

 vi /etc/network/interfaces
- # Wired adapter #1
+ ## Wired adapter #1
- allow-hotplug eth0
+ # allow-hotplug eth0
  no-auto-down eth0
+ auto eth0
  #iface eth0 inet dhcp   # dhclient on eth0???
 ZZ
 reboot